xriss/gamecake/nginx/lua/README.markdown

 * fetching backend information from external storage backends (like redis, memcached, mysql, postgresql) and use that information to choose which upstream backend to access on-the-fly,
 * coding up arbitrarily complex web applications in a content handler using synchronous but still non-blocking access to the database backends and other storage,
 * doing very complex URL dispatch in Lua at rewrite phase,
-* using Lua to implement advanced caching mechanism for nginx subrequests and arbitrary locations.
+* using Lua to implement advanced caching mechanism for Nginx's subrequests and arbitrary locations.

 The possibilities are unlimited as the module allows bringing together various elements within Nginx as well as exposing the power of the Lua language to the user.
 The module provides the full flexibility of scripting while offering performance levels comparable with native C language programs both in terms of CPU time as well as memory footprint.
 This is particularly the case when LuaJIT 2.0 is enabled.

 Other scripting language implementations typically struggle to match this performance level.

-The Lua state (Lua VM instance) is shared across all the requests handled by a single nginx worker process to miminize memory use.
+The Lua state (Lua VM instance) is shared across all the requests handled by a single nginx worker process to minimize memory use.

-On a ThinkPad T400 2.80 GHz laptop, the HelloWorld example readily achieves 28k req/sec using `http_load -p 10`.
-By contrast, Nginx + php-fpm 5.2.8 + Unix Domain Socket yields 6k req/sec and [Node.js](http://nodejs.org/) v0.6.1 yields 10.2k req/sec for their HelloWorld equivalents.
+On a ThinkPad T400 2.80 GHz laptop, the Hello World example readily achieves 28k req/sec using `http_load -p 10`.
+By contrast, Nginx + php-fpm 5.2.8 + Unix Domain Socket yields 6k req/sec and [Node.js](http://nodejs.org/) v0.6.1 yields 10.2k req/sec for their Hello World equivalents.

 This module performs best when built with [LuaJIT 2.0](http://luajit.org/luajit.html).